 Letrozole only works in women who have had their menopause.

 After the menopause, women don't produce oestrogen from their ovaries.
-But they still produce a small amount by using an enzyme called aromatase which turns other sex hormones called androgens into oestrogen.
+But they still produce a small amount by using an enzyme called aromatase.
+This turns other sex hormones called androgens into oestrogen.
 This change happens mainly in fatty tissue, muscle and the skin.
 Letrozole is a type of drug called an aromatase inhibitor.
 It blocks aromatase so that it can't change androgens into oestrogen.